stanley-fork/nnd/README.md

  * Fast.
  * TUI.
  * Not based on gdb or lldb, implemented mostly from scratch.
  * Works on large executables.
-(Tested mostly on 2.5 GB ClickHouse.)

 What we mean by "fast":
  * Operations that can be instantaneous should be instantaneous.
 I.e. snappy UI, no random freezes, no long waits.